-8.0 Residual Loads
+8. Residual Loads

 Residual loads are defined as the load unintentionally retained within the vehicle following a discharge event.
 These loads are variable in both magnitude and location and can introduce imbalances to the vehicle such that it has a propensity to derail.
+See example photograph of material retained in a hopper wagon below.